NepDisk/NeptuneFM/readme.txt

 Ignore build.bat and the src/ folder for standard use.
 This is a compile script and source files.
 You can use it if you want to modify the program (you need GCC installed).
 I make no guarantees that the program compiles on other setups.

+Huge thanks to casual koopa for creating the advanced templates as well as the FAQ section for those, and tips on other aspects of the program.

 Licensed under the GPL.